SarahBassing/SWAlberta_Wolf_Occupancy_Models/README.md

 # SWAlberta_Wolf_Occupancy_Models
-Series of occupancy models building in complexity from single-season to dynamic false positive models designed to estimate distribution of wolf packs across southwestern Alberta study area and evaluate the effects of public harvest on their occurrence patterns.
+Series of occupancy models building in complexity, from single-season to dynamic false-positive, developed to estimate the distribution of wolf packs across the MTCWRU southwestern Alberta study area and evaluate the effects of public harvest on their occurrence patterns.
+Written as part of Sarah Bassing's master's thesis.
+Final results published in "Stable pack abundance and distribution in a harvested wolf population" in the Journal of Wildlife Management (https://wildlife.onlinelibrary.wiley.com/doi/abs/10.1002/jwmg.21616).

+Detection/non-detection data comprised two sources: non-invasive genetic sampling at wolf rendezvous sites in the summer ("certain" detections) and reported observations of wolves made by hunters during the fall hunting season ("uncertain" detections).
+Data were collected June - Dec 2012, 2013, 2014.